Skip to content

 Frequently Asked Questions

-What yield rate should I use?
+What yield rate to use?

 For conservative long-term planning, 3-4% (matches diversified dividend/bond portfolios).
 For moderate assumptions, 5%.
 Above 6% requires specific justification — high-yield bonds, rental property net of costs, or aggressive dividend equity.